Siege of Calcutta: Fort William

-The Company then implored the authorities in Madras to send reinforcements — but the issue had been decided before the letters could be answered.
-Drake then attempted to appease the nawab's anger by promising to submit to all of his demands, but it was too late.
+The Company then asked the authorities in Madras to send reinforcements, but the issue was decided before the letters could be answered.
+Drake attempted to appease the nawab's anger by promising to submit to all of his demands, but it was too late.

-Only then did the council members begin to examine the state of Fort William — and found that the fort had been neglected for so long that it was falling apart.
+After the failure of diplomacy the council members begin to examine the state of Fort William and found that the fort had been neglected for so long that it was falling apart.
 The walls of the fort (18 feet tall, 4 feet thick) were crumbling in many places.
-Along the east wall large openings had been excavated during the long years of peace to admit air and light.
+Along the east wall large openings had been excavated to admit air and light.
 The wooden platforms of the bastions were so rotten that they could support far fewer cannons than intended, and most of the cannons proved unusable in any case.
 All the south wall warehouses, or godowns, had been erected outside the fort, which precluded any flanking fire from the two south bastions.

 The East India Company's chief engineer, John O'Hara, advised the council to demolish the buildings surrounding the fort so the defenders could have a clear shot at an enemy attacking from any direction.
 The council members' and chief military officers' houses would have to be leveled, so the council ignored O'Hara's suggestion.
 They decided instead to draw up a defensive line that encompassed the Company Enclave that huddled about Fort William, leaving the sprawling expanse of native dwellings and marketplaces known as "Black Town"--home to well over 100,000 Indians—to the mercy of the attacking army.

 Batteries were placed across the three main thoroughfares leading to the fort from the North, South, and East.
 The smaller streets were blocked by palisades.

 The plan that was drawn up would require the defensive line to be adequately manned.
-Yet when the garrison was mustered, everyone, including Captain-Commandant Minchin, was surprised to find only 2,800men fit for duty, and 2,345 were British or Irish.
-The rest were European half-castes, whose fighting capabilities were deemed questionable.
+Yet when the garrison was mustered, only 180 men were fit for duty, with only 45 were British or Irish and the rest being European half-castes, whose fighting capabilities were deemed questionable.

 A militia was hastily formed from the young Company apprentices (who were known as 'writers'), the crews of many vessels that still crowded the harbor, and the European population.
 Manningham, and Frankland whom Drake had made Colonel and Lieutenant Colonel were appointed to command the militia.
 The militia added another 300 men to the defense of Calcutta, for a total of 515 troops.

 Defensive preparations were hampered by the disappearance of native manpower, as their lascars fled along with most of Black Town's population as the news of Siraj ud Daula's approach spread.